jameshartig/require-reload/README.md

 ### emptyCache([context]) ###
 Empties the whole cache.
 Useful if you want to reload a file/module AND reload its dependencies.
 Optionally accepts a context to clear another context's cache.

-Note: This is using internal methods to the module system.
-These APIs may change at any time.
-I will keep this maintained to support all version of Node.js >=0.6 and io.js >1.0.4.
-Version management will be handled through npm.